neomutt/flatcap-brain-dump/work-files/menu/spager/pfile.md

 Layer ∀ attachment: File -> raw file?
     or mailcap'd file

-How do diff/markdown layers work on them?
+How do diff/markdown Layers work on them?
-    sub-layers?!
+    sub-Layers?!

-Just use external colouriser and interprety ansi (Layer)
+Just use external colouriser and interpret ansi (Layer)
     does $allow_ansi affect attachment rendering?
         YES
     toggle_quoted, toggle_quoted_show_levels
-        find and mark some Rows as **Conceal** ideally it'd be a separate layer
+        find and mark some Rows as **Conceal** ideally it'd be a separate Layer
-    in case some other layer was also doing concealing
+    in case some other Layer was also doing concealing

 LayerN gets raw from Layer N-1
 Layer1 gets raw from FILE